 If you’ve ever experienced screen tearing in a PC game, you know how annoying it can be.
-An otherwise perfectly rendered title totally ruined by gross horizontal lines and stuttering.
-You can turn on V-Sync, but if you don’t have a high-end system, it can put a huge dent in your performance.
+An otherwise correctly rendered title ruined by gross horizontal lines and stuttering.
+You can turn on V-Sync, but if you don’t have a high-end system, it can put a massive dent in your performance.

 Both Nvidia and AMD have stepped up to try and solve the issue while preserving framerates, and both manufacturers have turned to adaptive refresh technology for the solution.
 But let’s break it down to show which is a better option for you.